 An alternative cryptographic GEOM class

-is available using geli
+is available using geli.
+This control

 utility adds some features and uses a different scheme for